sinergy/caraq-help-script/README.md

 - other_999_H.tga

 will be kept in the same folder.
-The default cpoy destination path is `/tmp/10_others/`, you could change it by modify script.
+The default destination of the copied .tga files will be `/tmp/10_others/`, you could change it by modify script by yourself.